truenas/documentation/content/_includes/AccessSettingsWidget.md

 It also displays the **Token Lifetime** setting for your current session.
 It allows administrators to manage other active sessions and to configure the token lifetime for their account.

-{{< trueimage src="/images/SCALE/SystemSettings/AdvancedSystemSettingsSessionsWidget.png" alt="Sessions Widget" id="Sessions Widget" >}}
+{{< trueimage src="/images/SCALE/SystemSettings/AdvancedSystemSettingsAccessWidget.png" alt="Accesss Widget" id="Access Widget" >}}

 The **Terminate Other Sessions** button ends all sessions except for the one you are currently using.
 You can also end individual sessions by clicking the logout <span class="iconify" data-icon="bi:box-arrow-in-right"></span> button next to that session.
 You must check a confirmation box before the system allows you to end sessions.

-The logout icon is inactive for the current administrator session and active for all other current sessions.
+The logout icon is inactive for the currently logged in administrator session and active for any other current sessions.
-It cannot be used to terminate the current active session.
+It cannot be used to terminate the currently logged in active administrator session.

 **Token Lifetime** displays the configured token duration for the current session (default five minutes).
 TrueNAS SCALE logs out user sessions that are inactive for longer than that configured token setting for the user.